sharowyeh/twitch_bot_gpt/README.md

 ## TODO ##
 do gpt 3.5 given messages or backlogs need squash? or store in other forms?

+try to use data store to manage conversations which maximum token is 4096 `> docker-compose -f docker-compose.mariadb.yml up -d` I think the implementation must exists somewhere in github

 # twtich bot #